MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/sample-calculate-price-plugin.md

 ---
 title: "Sample: Calculate Price plug-in (Dynamics 365 Sales)"
-description: "Sample demonstrates how to write a plug-in that calculates the pricing of the opportunities, quotes, orders, and invoices based on your custom code."
+description: Sample demonstrates how to write a plug-in that calculates the pricing of the opportunities, quotes, orders, and invoices based on your custom code. ms.date: 03/01/2023 ms.topic: sample
-keywords:
-ms.date: 10/31/2017

-ms.custom:
-ms.topic: sample
 applies_to:
   - Dynamics 365 Sales
-ms.assetid: 683204f7-570a-43ab-bf7e-a12d26cec214
 author: udaykirang
 ms.author: udag
-manager: jdaly
+manager: shujoshi
-ms.reviewer: pehecke
+ms.reviewer: lavanyakr
-ms.suite:
-ms.tgt_pltfrm:
-caps.latest.revision: 12
-topic-status: Drafting
 search.audienceType:
   - developer
 ---